 Leland Jones: Yes, her.
 Do her!

 [Mr. Fogarty and his men have a conversation with Tom in the diner]

 Tom Stall: We really are quite busy here today as you can see.
 So if you gentlemen aren't going to be eating, I really should offer your seats to paying customers.

-Tom Stall: [Picks up the bill] I can't take this.
+Tom Stall: [Tom picks up the bill] I can't take this.

-Carl Fogaty: [Looking Tom straight in the eye] Shouldn't be a problem for *you*.
+Carl Fogarty: It shouldn't be a problem for you.

 Tom Stall: What's that supposed to mean?